-- d.
-Write Title IX Investigative Reports. - e.
-Assist students and staff in navigating the Title IX process outlined below. - C. The College's Title IX Decision-Maker is Dr. Sam Long, Director of Online Education.
-6211 West Willow Highway, Lansing MI 48917, phone (517) 321-0242, ext.
-550. email slong@glcc.edu.
-The duties of the Decision-Maker include, but are not necessarily limited to, - a.
-Conduct Title IX Cross-Examination Hearings, and instruct advisors in their duties - b.
-Determine relevance of all questions (in hearings), evidence, and testimony and use that material in a written decision on the matter should it be within the Title IX jurisdiction of the College. - c.
-Appoint Deputy Title IX Coordinators as needed - d.
-Recommend sanctions or termination for Staff/Faculty found to have violated this Title IX Policy - VI.
-Grievance Process - A. Conditions and Definitions - i.
-Confidentiality - The College shall protect the privacy of individuals involved in a report of sex discrimination to the extent allowed by law and College policy.
+Grievance Process

+Conditions and Definitions

+- A. Confidentiality - a.
+The College shall protect the privacy of individuals involved in a report of sex discrimination to the extent allowed by law and College policy.
 Communications to health and counseling professionals may be privileged and confidential.
-Because the content of discussions with confidential resources is not reported to the College office of record, such discussions do not serve as notice to the College to address the alleged discrimination or sexual misconduct. - 2.
-In the event of a report of sex discrimination being received by other College officials including administration, faculty and staff, such officials are required by law to relay such reports to the Title IX Coordinator and, in some instances, to law enforcement officials.
+Because the content of discussions with confidential resources is not reported to the College office of record, such discussions do not serve as notice to the College to address the alleged discrimination or sexual misconduct.

+b.
+In the event of a report of sex discrimination being received by other College officials including administration, faculty, and staff, such officials are required by law to relay such reports to the Title IX Coordinator and, in some instances, to law enforcement officials.
 In such cases, the College will balance the needs of the parties for privacy with the College's responsibility to ensure a safe educational environment and workplace.
 In some cases, strict confidentiality may not be possible or appropriate.
-An individual's request regarding the confidentiality of reports of discrimination or sexual misconduct will be considered in determining an appropriate response; however, such request will be considered in the dual context of the College's legal obligation to ensure a working and learning environment that is free from discrimination or sexual misconduct and the rights of the accused to be informed of the allegations and their source.
-Some level of disclosure may be necessary to ensure a complete and fair investigation. - ii.
-Definitions of Parties - 1.
-Complainant: A student (including a former student if the alleged discrimination occurred while enrolled at the College), employee, or other member of the College community defined above, who contemplates filing or actually files a complaint based on sex discrimination. - 2.
+An individual's request regarding the confidentiality of reports of discrimination or sexual misconduct will be considered in determining an appropriate response; however, such a request will be considered in the dual context of the College's legal obligation to ensure a working and learning environment that is free from discrimination or sexual misconduct and the rights of the accused to be informed of the allegations and their source.
+Some level of disclosure may be necessary to ensure a complete and fair investigation.

+B. Definitions of Parties

+- a.
+Complainant: A student (including a former student if the alleged discrimination occurred while enrolled at the College), employee, or other member of the College community defined above, who contemplates filing or actually files a complaint based on sex discrimination. - b.
 Respondent: A person alleged to have committed a violation of the College Title IX policy.
 The term may be also used to designate persons with direct responsibility for a particular action or to those persons with supervisory responsibilities for conduct, procedures, or policies in those areas covered by the complaint.

+C. Timeline.

+a.
+The College is obligated to complete the Grievance Process promptly in a manner that is not deliberately indifferent.
+Typically (but not always), investigations are completed within four to six weeks.

+Steps in the Grievance Process

+A. Preliminary Stage

+a.
+A member of the College Community who believes that he or she has experienced or is experiencing sexual harassment may initially wish to discuss the situation with a trusted friend, advisor, colleague, or the College official to whom the alleged Respondent reports or is responsible.
+The College strongly recommends that the potential Complainant not contact the Respondent without being accompanied by another person, ideally a member of the Title IX staff.

+B. Report to the Title IX Coordinator

+- a.
+Any member of the College community who believes that he or she has experienced or is experiencing sexual harassment should immediately contact the College Title IX Coordinator to report the alleged act or acts of sex discrimination. - b.
+Only a complainant can create a complaint.

+C. Response of the Title IX Coordinator

+a.
+Should the Title IX Coordinator determine that a reasonable request to investigate and make a determination about alleged sexual discrimination has been made, the Title IX Coordinator will begin the grievance procedures outlined below: